-Gage: I think the gage has changed due to the highway construction.
+Gauge: I think the gauge has changed due to the highway construction.
 A good level was 700 cfs [min 350, max 900 cfs.
 I’m told 2.9 and 5.5 ft. are min/max now, but those values don’t match the cfs of old.

 This is a great skill-building run, you will need sharp maneuvering to get around large boulders and holes.
 The hazards are running into the rocks and foot entrapment.

 Put in: Caribou Creek boat ramp (between the Matanuska Glacier and Sheep Mountain).

 Take out: Glacier Park Road, the access point for the glacier (between Wickersham Trading Post and Long Rifle Lodge)

 Lion’s head is a very scenic big-water run, most similar to Echo Bend of Eagle River in nature.
 The first mile is on Caribou Creek, which can be painfully show and shallow at low water levels.
 Things speed up once you reach the Mat, but the rapids are class II.
 This section is gorgeous, wrapping along the base of the vertical cliffs that define Lion’s head (this is a nice hike too, with a great view of the river).
 After flanking Lion’s head, the river veers left for the start of the class IV section.
 The nature of the run depends on water level, but there aren’t many eddying opportunities, even at low water.
 There are clean lines to avoid all the hazards, but the hazards are hard to see in the silty water.
 Expect standing waves, hidden rocks, and sticky holes.
 River left is forested moraine rather than cliff, so you can always portage on that side.
 The biggest hazard is losing gear and/or hypothermia.

 Gauge: 650 cfs [350, 900 cfs]

 Put in < 500 cfs: Camping area ~2 miles up from the bridge